ODonnellM/clickLight/README.md

 Clicklight was specifically designed to be small and nimble, hiding the gory details of HTML5 canvas under a small, clean API.
 It has very little built-in functionality.
 If you need a more featureful solution, you may want to have a look at the venerable ImageMapster plugin.

+Clicklight can exist in one of two states
+1. Instantiation where nothing or a config object is passed in to build an instance
+2. Method calling by passing string identifiers of the provide API

 ## Setup

 Clicklight expects

 * image with an assoicated image map
 * `<img>` tags needs to be wrapped in `<div>` tags
 * `<area>` tags to be managed are recquired to have a `data-cl-uid="userSetID"` on each.